 The solution, x(t), of the set of ODE (3)-(5), is a continuous function of time, also called a wave-form, which satisfies the equation (3) and initial condition (5).
 The output of the system is then defined as a function of x(t) and u(t), which satisfies (4).
 The precise solution of a set of ODEs is usually impossible to be found using digital computers.
 Numerical solutions are approximations of the precise solution.
 A numerical solution of ODEs are usually done by integrating the right-hand side of (3) on a discrete set of time points.
 Using digital computers to simulate continuous-time systems has been studied for more than three decades.
 One of the most well-known tools is Spice [112].
-The CT domain different, and it is designed to interact with other models of computation.
+The CT domain differs from Spice-like continuous-time simulators in two ways - the system specification is somewhat different, and it is designed to interact with other models of computation.